mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He was silent, trying to find words to explain the disconnect in his mind, but the explanation eluded him.

 Casra became curious.
-"Your junds," thi said.
+"Your bunds," thi said.
 "Tell me about them."

 "Liffa was... is... everything good in my life.
 To the rest of Heiko Liffa is just a farmer, but they don't see hae like I do.
 Liffa holds the three of us together, but there's this cloud that hangs above hae always.
 Sometimes I just can't figure hae out"